 Payment for these fees is made through the Bursar’s Office.

 Once an invoice has been paid to the lending library, your fines cannot be waived.

 The Libraries respect each user’s right to privacy and confidentiality.
 Information about an individual’s library record is available only to that individual and to appropriate Library staff.

 What is a Purchase Request?

 This option is available to UConn faculty, graduate students, and staff members.
 You may use the Purchase Request option in ILLiad when you would like to see the book added to the Libraries’ collection.
 To make a Purchase Request, choose “Yes” from the drop down box from within your ILLiad Loan Request form.
 ILL works within strict criteria as well as a prescribed budget; not every request that you recommend will be purchased.
+Purchase decisions are made at the discretion of the UConn Libraries.
 Items that will not be considered include:

 - Books over $150

 - Books that are available through the Boston Library Consortium